Tobbysam247/SUPERSTORE-2014-SALES-PERFORMANCE-REPORT/README.md

-# SUPERSTORE 2014 SALES PERFORMANCE REPORT
+# Superstore 2014 Sales Performance Report

 This report, developed using Power BI, presents a comprehensive analysis of Superstore’s 2014 sales performance.
 It explored product sales, profitability, regional distribution, and seasonal trends to derive actionable business insights.